flatironinstitute/sciware/34_PyPackaging/main.md

   - downloads a bundle with the package code
   - Places it in a standard location (in `sys.path`)

+### A bit more about environments

-(This is actually how virtual environments work--they set `sys.path` to something unique, and install packages there, so the Python interpreter finds the right version.)
+`sys.path` is actually how virtual environments work.

+Let's take a look at a `venv` virtual environment and what happens when I install packages in it.

+[LIVE]

 `pip` can also install *your project* as a package, using *edit mode*: